aztecadmin/netflix-spot-takehome/README.md

 Apollo was extremely useful.
 I was able to generate typescript types that were consumable on the frontend which made the development process very comfortable.

-You can view the Apollo graphql explorer at :4000 of either your local version of the app or the live version (see above for live url).
+You can view the Apollo graphql explorer at port `:4000` of  your local version of the app.

 ### Learnings